asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## Turning the Ship Around

-To help organizations improve their test suite start by mapping their tests to the test pyramid.
-They should put their biggest investments in the lowest level tests, which means a focus on microtesting.
-This should include updating teams' Definition of Done to include microtests for all code changes and teaching teams Test-Driven Development and microtesting skills.
-Test-Driven Development and a focus on software design quality will help teams write testable code and improve both the internal and external quality of the system.
+For software organizations to improve their test suite situation they should start by mapping their tests to the test pyramid.
+They should place their largest investments in the lowest level tests, which means a focus on microtesting.
+All new code should come with microtests, which will require teams to learn and improve Test-Driven Development and microtesting skills.

-Next begin to phase out complicated UI and end-to-end testing frameworks and outsourced test suites.
-Let teams own their test suites and decide how many, if any, end-to-end and UI tests they will need.
+As they build out the base of the pyramid, they can begin to phase out complicated end-to-end testing frameworks and outsourced test suites.
+Teams should own their test suites and decide how many, if any, end-to-end and UI tests they will need.
 While I believe some level of end-to-end tests are important they aren't always necessary.
-I worked on a team that practiced TDD and had robust suite of microtests and integration tests and didn't require end-to-end tests.

 ## Conclusion

 One key attribute of successful, high-performing software teams is the reliance on fast feedback loops.
-Test suites are one of the big feedback loops available to teams.
+Test suites are one of the main feedback loops available to teams.
 Focusing on fast, reliable, repeatable tests are an accelerator for software organizations.
 Automated test suites are essential but be aware of the pitfalls in creating them.

 ## Further Reading
 * [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) - Martin Fowler